Pppp1116/content-license-policy/README.md

 - Selling the Content or derivatives;
 - Charging for access to tweak packs, scripts, or configuration bundles;
-- Gating Content behind:
-  - Patreon tiers,
-  - Ko-fi memberships,
-  - Paid Discord roles,
-  - Subscription websites, or similar models;
+- Gating Content behind Patreon tiers, Ko-fi memberships, paid Discord roles, subscription websites, or similar models;
 - “Support me and I’ll give you my tweak pack” schemes.

 #### 2.2.1.
-Limited Allowance for Ad-Supported Educational Content

-Ad-supported educational content (for example, a YouTube video or blog post) may qualify as non-commercial **only if all of the following conditions are met**:

-1. The content is genuinely **transformative**:
-   - It explains, tests, or analyzes the tweaks;
-   - It is not just a re-upload, mirror, or read-through of the material or scripts; and
-2. **Proper attribution** is given as defined in Section 4; and
-3. The channel, site, or creator does **not**:
-   - Sell or bundle tweak packs based on this Project;
-   - Gate “preset bundles” or “full configs” derived from this work behind donations, memberships, or subscriptions.
-4. The primary value of the educational content must come from your **own commentary, analysis, or testing**, not from simply reproducing the Owner’s Content or tweak packs in bulk.

-The Owner reserves the right, at their **reasonable discretion**, to determine whether a specific use is commercial or non-commercial, especially in borderline cases involving ad revenue, affiliate links, sponsorships, or indirect monetization.
-If the Owner notifies you that your use is considered commercial, you must either cease that use or obtain a commercial license.
+Monetized Educational Content is Commercial Under This Policy

+Any publication that is monetized (including ads, sponsorships, affiliate links/commissions, paid placements, or similar) and that relies on the Content beyond minimal quotation is treated as **commercial use** under this Policy and therefore requires **Written Permission** from the Owner.

+This rule is intended to be clear and strict.
+If you want to monetize educational commentary that relies on the Content, request a commercial license or written exception under Section 12.

 ### 2.3.
 No Assignment or Sublicensing by Users

 You may not assign, transfer, or sublicense any rights granted to you under this Policy to any other person or entity.
-Any attempt to do so without the Owner’s prior written consent is **void** and constitutes a breach of this Policy.
+Any attempt to do so without the Owner’s prior Written Permission is **void** and constitutes a breach of this Policy.

 ### 2.4.
 Mandatory Rights Under Law